marekruttner/AiSocialLab/README.md

 **training on full COCO dataset**
 - uncomment lines from 866 to 900
-- chachage model_dir from data to retinanet in line 907 **v1**
+- chachage model_dir from data to retinanet in line 907

+**v1.1**
+- NOT WORKING
+- Visualization of detections migrated from matlab.pyplot to cv2

+**v1**
 - Stable
 - Running detections on video stream from camera